-Authorised Firms that the DFSA deems to present higher risk to the DFSA’s objectives are assigned a dedicated Relationship Manager.
+Authorised Firms that the DFSA deems to present higher risk to the DFSA’s objectives are assigned a dedicated Supervisor.
 The higher risk determination may be the result of firm-specific or sector-specific factors.
 Under this method of supervision, a Firm will initiate contact with the DFSA via the “Supervised Firm Contact Form.”
-The Firm’s follow up engagement will be with its dedicated Relationship Manager, unless the Firm is notified otherwise.
+The Firm’s follow up engagement will be with its dedicated Supervisor, unless the Firm is notified otherwise.
 Firms are subject to thematic reviews; desk-based and onsite risk assessments; senior management meetings; and quarterly, annual, and periodic reporting requirements.

 Our risk-based approach to supervision uses the two dimensions of impact and probability to measure the risk each Authorised Firm presents to the DFSA’s objectives.
 Each Authorised Firm is assigned a separate impact and probability rating.
 These ratings, in conjunction with supervisory judgement, are used to determine the level of supervisory resource that is applied to each Firm.

 A combination of quantitative sectoral and firm-specific factors are used to determine the impact and probability risk of each Firm.
 We then apply supervisory judgment to consider reputational, and other non-quantifiable, risk factors in order to determine the appropriate level of supervisory engagement for each sector and Firm.